 - Stephen Colbert plays this for laughs on The Colbert Report.
 Although his character is (like him) a Catholic, the brand of Christianity he seems to follow appears to have more in common with the kind of apocalyptic Evangelical Protestantism that the right-wing pundits he parodies follow.
 This is evidenced by the fact that he keeps referring to the Rapture as though he believes it, when in fact it is most emphatically not Catholic doctrine.
 One suspects that this is an intentional joke for people who know their Catholic doctrine — which Colbert certainly does, seeing as he teaches Catholic Sunday School and is quite well-educated more generally.

-- Invoked and Played for Laughs in Monty Python's the Last Supper sketch, in which Michelangelo invokes artistic license in his defense after painting a Last Supper with 28 disciples, a kangaroo and three Christs.
+- Invoked and Played for Laughs in Monty Python's the Last Supper sketch, in which Michelangelo invokes artistic license in his defense after painting The Last Supper with 28 disciples, a kangaroo and three Christs.
 The commissioner (the pope) is altogether less than pleased.

 - In Hell on Wheels, Mormon Aaron Hatch says Bohannon has damned his daughter Naomi to Outer Darkness for eternity because they had extramarital sex (and she got pregnant).
 However, Mormon doctrine is that only those who have first accepted the Holy Ghost and then denied it will go to Outer Darkness, which you'd expect he would know.
 See "Plan of Salvation" on the Mormonism page.
 Then there's the whole business with Bohannon marrying the Mormon girl.
 Mormon wedding ceremonies are not open to non-believers.
 The ceremony that the Swede presides over doesn't resemble a Mormon sealing in any case, but still, a Mormon bishop (even a fake one like the Swede) would not preside over the marriage of a Mormon girl to an outsider.